UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 Any cereal above 3 grams of protein will be considered a “high” protein level and anything less, as a “low” protein level.

 Let’s assign the “high” protein values first.
-The only differences here from earlier is we now use an inequality for our condition and we designate a new column name instead of an existing one.
+The only difference here from earlier is we now use an inequality for our condition and we designate a new column name instead of an existing one.
 Let’s save the values in a column named `protein_level`.